Stars of Space Jam

-Stars of Space Jam is a collection of Looney Tunes VHS tapes released on 1997 to promote the release of Space Jam.
+Stars of Space Jam is a collection of Looney Tunes VHS tapes released in 1996 to promote the release of Space Jam.
 A Japanese LaserDisc of this set was released around the same time.
 Each tape/side featured six cartoons, most of which had not been made available on home video before.
 This was also notably the first video series with a video featuring all the cartoons of the Tasmanian Devil.
 The series was discontinued around the time the Looney Tunes Presents video series came out.

 Each tape in this series began with a short version of the "Warner Bros.
 Family Entertainment" logo as seen on Warner Bros.
 Animation's cartoon shows (albeit with a short Merrie Melodies fanfare).

-DVD releases have been released on October 9, 2018, with some slight changes to the Bugs Bunny and Daffy Duck releases.
+DVD releases were released on October 9, 2018, with some slight changes to the Bugs Bunny and Daffy Duck releases.

 In addition to the separate DVDs, a stand-alone single disc collection was announced.
 Containing all 30 cartoons from all five sets, it was released as Volume 1, meaning there could be more volumes planned.